wp-plugins/mycred/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Improved the Ranks add-on and added new management settings allowing to delete all ranks and re-assigning roles to users.
+* Fixed Bug #69 - Email Notice is sent when user gains zero points.

 = 1.3.1 =
 * Fixed Bug #58 - Some hooks fire to late due to hooks being loaded to late.